Provisional ballot: History

 The right of political parties to have observers at polling places is long-standing.
 One of the established roles for such observers is to act as challengers, in the event that someone attempts to vote at the polling place who is not eligible to vote.

 Before the implementation of provisional ballots, some state laws allowed a voter whose eligibility was challenged to cast a challenged ballot.
 After the polls closed, the canvassing board was then charged with examining the challenged ballots and determining whether the challenge was to be upheld or not.

 The Help America Vote Act brings a degree of uniformity to the array of various challenged ballot rules enacted by various states.
-For example, each state must provide a means for the voter to find out whether his or her ballot was counted, though the states may use different ways of doing so (such as a website or a phone number).
+For example, each state must provide a means for the voter to find out whether their ballot was counted, though the states may use different ways of doing so (such as a website or a phone number).

 Though the Act mandates the use of provisional ballots nationwide, it exempted the six states that had been exempted from the National Voter Registration Act of 1993 because those states had and continue to have either "same-day" voter registration or no registration requirement at all: Idaho, Minnesota, New Hampshire, North Dakota, Wisconsin, and Wyoming.
 However, those states may choose to use provisional ballots.
 As of 2015, North Dakota, Wisconsin, and Wyoming used them for some purposes, while the other three did not have provisional ballots at all.